- ABOUT

 How much do programs cost?

-STAR programs are free, and only available to kids whose families are living below the Low Income Cut-off.
+STAR programs are free, and only available to kids whose families are living below the Low Income Measure (LIM) as defined by Statistics Canada.

 What ages of children can attend STAR programs?